cogentcore/cogentcore.github.io/content/blog/-2024-07-24-initial-release.md

 The key feature of Cogent Core is that it allows you to efficiently write full-scale GUI apps in Go, with greater power and elegance than other frameworks.
 Specifically:

-* A full set of GUI widgets, with built-in support for most elements of the [Material 3](https://m3.material.io) standard, with tooltips, drag-and-drop, sprites, popup completion, a full text editor with code highlighting, and other advanced features, allow powerful apps to be assembled by customizing these existing elements.
+* It provides a full set of GUI widgets, with built-in support for most elements of the [Material 3](https://m3.material.io) standard, with tooltips, drag-and-drop, sprites, popup completion, a full text editor with code highlighting, and other advanced features, allowing powerful apps to be assembled by customizing these existing elements.

 * Extensive styling properties allow everything to be customized, including a powerful automatic layout system that solves all the hard layout problems for you, and complete event-driven control over app behavior.
 Styling is easy to control and well documented, and anyone can quickly customize widgets to fit their needs.